Medically reviewed on December 13, 2016

 Metformin and pioglitazone may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have severe or uncontrolled heart failure, kidney problems, metabolic acidosis, or if you have bladder cancer.
-Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you have severe or uncontrolled heart failure, kidney problems, active bladder cancer, metabolic acidosis, or diabetic ketoacidosis (call your doctor for treatment with insulin).
 Metformin and pioglitazone is not for treating type 1 diabetes.

 Metformin and pioglitazone can cause or worsen congestive heart failure.
 Call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.